lizadaly/utopia-novels/books/republic-of-the-future/book.md

 persecution and often death in the early days of socialism.
 A book I noticed was placed near the Henry George statue.
-It was the socialistic bible " Poverty and Progress” which with a number of other such books forms the chief literature of the people.
+It was the socialistic bible "Poverty and Progress” which with a number of other such books forms the chief literature of the people.
 Once a year, my young friend told me, there is a sacred